Dennis Grimaldi: Directing career

-Other productions on Broadway and Off-Broadway included the 2011 Broadway revival of the Stephen Schwartz musical Godspell; Leslie Jordon's My Trip Down The Pink Carpet; also Angels in America, Other People's Money (Outer Critic Award), the Olivier Award-winning Rise and Fall of Little Voice, Girl's Room, Sally Marr (Tony nomination), Grace & Glorie, Artist Descending a Staircase, The High Rollers (Tony nomination for Vivian Reed), The Boys in the Band revival (with Michael Siebert an Obie Award), Any Given Day, and Party.
+Other productions on Broadway and Off-Broadway include the 2011 Broadway revival of the Stephen Schwartz musical Godspell; Leslie Jordon's My Trip Down The Pink Carpet; also Angels in America, Other People's Money (Outer Critic Award), the Olivier Award-winning Rise and Fall of Little Voice, Girl's Room, Sally Marr (Tony nomination), Grace & Glorie, Artist Descending a Staircase, The High Rollers (Tony nomination for Vivian Reed), The Boys in the Band revival (with Michael Siebert an Obie Award), Any Given Day, and Party.
 He was also involved with the musicals Nunsense Jamboree, Fanny Hill and Annie Warbucks (Outer Critics Award) [2], which had the distinction to also perform for the White House, Like Love, and the musical adaptation of A.R.
 Gurney's Richard Cory, among others.

-He has also been associated with Emanuel Azenberg on the Neil Simon productions of Lost in Yonkers (Kevin Spacey, Mercedes Ruehl) and London Suite (Carole Shelley, Jeffrey Jones) as well as the Broadway production Chita Rivera: The Dancer's Life with The Producer Circle and David Mamet's The Cryptogram (Felicity Huffman, Ed Begley Jr.) and, in 2015, the Broadway production of Terrence McNally's It's Only a Play starring Nathan Lane, Matthew Broderick, Megan Mullally, Stockard Channing, Rupert Grint and F. Murray Abraham.
+He also worked with Emanuel Azenberg on the Neil Simon productions of Lost in Yonkers (Kevin Spacey, Mercedes Ruehl) and London Suite (Carole Shelley, Jeffrey Jones) as well as the Broadway production Chita Rivera: The Dancer's Life with The Producer Circle and David Mamet's The Cryptogram (Felicity Huffman, Ed Begley Jr.) and, in 2015, the Broadway production of Terrence McNally's It's Only a Play starring Nathan Lane, Matthew Broderick, Megan Mullally, Stockard Channing, Rupert Grint and F. Murray Abraham.
 His many London productions on the West End and The Fringe include The Boys in the Band, Stephen Sondheim's Marry Me A Little (choreographer/associate director), actor Jack Gilford in Look To the Rainbow (choreographer/associate director) and John Lahr's Diary of a Somebody.
 He produced the Martin Charnin revue Something Funny's Going On.
 He was an associate on the Off-Broadway production of Oblivion Postponed by Ron Newseyer, directed by Nicholas Martin.
 He was an associate producer for Candid Productions, a television production company, for 15 years; producing programming for ABC, NBC and HBO.

+Grimaldi directed Stephan DeGhelder's Looking For Mr. Right and Vincent Amelio's Romantic Italian Comedy, Alfo Learns to Love.

+Awards and recognition

 He was awarded the Robert Whitehead Award for Excellence in Theatre Production, the NY Film and Television Gold Medal Awards, the Outer Critics Awards and the Carbonell Award.
 Productions have also earned The Drama Desk, Drama League and Tony Awards, as well as the Pulitzer Prize.

-Mr. Grimaldi in New York, recently directed Stephan DeGhelder's Looking For Mr. Right and Vincent Amelio's Romantic Italian Comedy, Alfo Learns to Love.